 I really enjoyed ground reference maneuvers, I played a lot of combat flight simulator games in the past (and still do) and it really reminded me of circling overhead looking for some poor unsuspecting tank column or train or building that was too tall for my liking.

 With the ground references complete, we turned back to home into the setting sun.
 It was at that perfect height, just below the sun-visors.
-There were a couple of planes ahead of us when we got back to riverside, and as we managed to find them in the air, watched them land before
+There were a couple of planes ahead of us when we got back to riverside, and as we managed to find them in the air, watched them land before landing ourselves.
+I still have trouble judging the correct time to flair for landing, so I was a little high again, Bob said there will be plenty of touch-and-go's in my future to get that ironed out, as we have pattern work coming up in the next few lessons.

 He also mentioned the S-word for the first time, I don't know if I am looking forward to Solo-ing or not, it still seems a little scary to think of taking off without anyone sitting next to me.
 Hopefully more confidence will come with practice.